gwengusc/C4SVMLinear/README.md

 # C4SVMLinear
-This is a project for pedestrian detection for Opencv and C4.
+This is a project for pedestrian detection based on Opencv and C4.